compgeolab/manual/principles.md

   lab members are not community projects.
 * For more discussion about this topic, see Matt Turk's paper [Scaling a Code in the Human Dimension](https://arxiv.org/abs/1301.7064).

+Languages:

+* Use Python for most software.
+* Experimenting with Julia and other languages is acceptable and even desirable.
+* For code that needs to be optimized, the first preference is (in order):
+  Numba, then Cython, and finally C.

+Strive to follow these standards:

+* Code should avoid being "too clever", for example clever abuses of languages and algorithms that cut corners in the interest of marginal time savings.
+* Clarity and maintainability take precedence over performance to ensure that the code can remain useful beyond the original scope of the project.
+* Tests should be considered mandatory for new functionality and bug fixes.
+  These tests should be part of automated testing suites.
+* Use [black](https://github.com/psf/black) to automatically format Python code.
+* Documentation must be added with any new code and should be accessible to newcomers.
+Include examples whenever possible.
+* Comments (not including markdown cells in notebooks) are encouraged but not necessary.
+Code should be as self-describing as possible.
+Where complexity is inevitable, comments should allow anyone to  understand the shortcuts and reasoning.
+* Include citations to algorithms whenever possible, including links to online resources.
+* Docstrings should be added to all functions and classes in Python code.